Show All Answers

-The Public Works Department, Streets Division, is responsible for snow plowing, and street patching and sweeping.
-To report a problem, call the Public Works Department at 763-755-2880.Or you can also report issues by using our Coon Rapids Report It system.
+The Streets Division (Public Works) is responsible for snow plowing, and street patching and sweeping.
+To report a problem, call the Public Works Department at 763-755-2880.
+If you prefer, you can report issues by using our Coon Rapids Report It system on this website.

 Map of City, County and State streets

-During our regular business hours of 6:30 a.m. to 2:30 p.m., you may call Public Works at 763-755-2880.
+During regular business hours of 6:30 a.m. to 2:30 p.m., you may call Public Works at 763-755-2880.

 At any other time call 911 and Utilities Division personnel will be dispatched to your home to analyze the problem.
-Also call the City at 763-755-2880 if you are having your sewer line cleaned.
+Also, call the City at 763-755-2880 if you are having your sewer line cleaned.
 This will help our crews be prepared for any tree roots or other debris that may clog the City’s main lines.

-Check to see if the water valves are open at the water meter by turning them counter-clockwise.
+If you have no water check to see if the water valves are open at the water meter by turning them counter-clockwise.
 If you have done this and there still is no water, call Public Works at 763-755-2880.

-First, make sure both valves before and after the water meter are completely open.
+If you have low water pressure first make sure both valves before and after the water meter are completely open.
 Next, check the outside faucet.
 If the water pressure is good, then the problem is inside your home.
 If you are unable to determine the cause, call Public Works at 763-755-2880.